 THE SLAVERY-FREEDOM ARC

-John Truby talks about stories which move characters from ‘slavery’ to ‘freedom’, and the standard variations on that.
-In the vast majority of stories, the main character moves from slavery to freedom.
-(Note that main characters are ‘enslaved’ by their own weaknesses rather than literally, and that is definitely the case for Randy.
+In the vast majority of stories, characters begin in a state of entrapment then find their own version of freedom.
+(Note that main characters are ‘trapped’ by their own shortcomings rather than literally, and that is definitely the case for Randy.
 No one’s put handcuffs on the guy.)

-A third common arc: Slavery to Temporary Freedom to Greater Slavery or Death.
-This is where The Wrestler fits.
+The Wrestler fits in the type of story that moves from entrapment to temporary freedom to greater entrapment to death.
 If you want to write ‘heartbreaking’, use this arc.
 I find this arc even more tragic than the arc of a tragedy like Hamlet, because we had a glimpse of how Randy’s life might have looked had he made different choices.
 He was so close to achieving a lasting relationship with Stephanie and with Pam.
 If only he hadn’t blown it.
 If only.
 This arc invokes the strong emotion of regret.
-(King Arthur stories also fit this arc.)

 The last we see in The Wrestler, Pam turns to leave, clearly disappointed.
 We know from her face that their budding relationship is over; we have already been shown that she has plans to move away.
 We know that’s what she’ll do.
 We have also been shown that, in many ways, these two are ‘soul mates’ — they might really understand each other if only they both opened up.